aarpardev/Tet-R-Us-game/README.md

 # Tet-R-Us-game
 Testing out the Sunvox Development Library with a classic game re-created with HTML5 and Vanilla JS.
-Can only be played on a desktop.
+Currently can only be played on a desktop with Python server module or VSCodium with the <a href="https://open-vsx.org/extension/ritwickdey/LiveServer" target="_blank">Live Server</a> extension installed.
 Mobile version coming soon in 2023.

 <a href="https://warmplace.ru/soft/sunvox/" target="_blank">Sunvox</a> is created by Alexander Zolotov AKA Night Radio.
 You can download the Javascript development library <a href="https://warmplace.ru/soft/sunvox/sunvox_lib.php" target="_blank">here</a>.